symfony/symfony-docs/book/doctrine/model.rst

 The "object manager" is a central object provided by Doctrine whose job is to persist objects.
 You'll soon learn much more about this service.
-This paradigm shift lets us get rid of any base classes (e.g. the ``Post`` doesn't need to extend any base class) and static dependencies.
+This paradigm shift lets us get rid of any base classes (e.g. ``Post`` doesn't need to extend a base class) and static dependencies.
 Any object can be saved into a database for later retrieval.
-More than that, once persisted, an object is managed by the object manager, until the manager gets explicitly cleared.
-That means, that all object interactions happen in memory without ever going to the database until the ``$manager->flush()`` is called.
-Needless to say, that this kind of approach lets you worry about database and query optimizations even less, as all queries are as lazy as possible (i.e. their execution is deferred until the latest possible moment).
+More than that, once persisted, an object is managed by the object manager until the manager is explicitly cleared.
+This means all object interactions happen in memory, without ever going to the database until ``$manager->flush()`` is called.
+Needless to say, this provides an instant database and query optimization compared to most other object persistence patterns, as all queries are as lazy as possible (i.e. their execution is deferred until the latest possible moment).

-A very important aspect of ActiveRecord is performance, or rather the difficulty in building a performant system.
-By using transactions and in-memory object change tracking, Doctrine2 minimizes the communication with the database, saving not only database execution time, but also expensive network communication.
+A very important aspect of the Active Record pattern is performance, or rather, the *difficulty* in building a performant system.
+By using transactions and in-memory object change tracking, Doctrine2 minimizes communication with the database, saving not only database execution time, but also expensive network communication.

 Conclusion
 ----------

-Thanks to Doctrine2, The Model is now probably the simplest concept in
+Thanks to Doctrine2, the Model is now probably the simplest concept in
 Symfony2: it is in your complete control and not limited by persistence specifics.